Global Regularity for the 2+1 Dimensional Equivariant Einstein-Wave Map System: Non-concentration of energy

 \subsection{Energy conservation}

 We start by proving the energy is conserved. \begin{lem} The energy $E(\phi)(t)$ is conserved. \end{lem} \begin{proof} Consider two Cauchy surfaces $\Sigma_{s}$ and $\Sigma_{\uptau}$ at $t=s$ and $t=\uptau$ respectively, with $-1\leq \uptau \leq s < 0$.
-The asymptotically flat initial data ensures that each $\Sigma_t$ is asymptotically flat and each component of $S_{\mu \nu} \to 0$ as $r \to \infty$.
 We shall now construct a divergence free vector field $P_{T}$ as follows.
 Consider the Einstein's equations \eqref{gamma_r} and \eqref{gamma_t}.
 They can be rewritten as follows

 From the smoothness of $\beta$ we have $ -\ptl^2_{rt}\left(e^{-\beta} \right)= -\ptl^2_{tr}\left(e^{-\beta} \right)$, which implies

 Now define a vectorfield

 then the divergence of $P_{T}$ is given by